 Assuming the proposed Digital Charter Implementation Act is passed, organizations across the country have it in their best interest to prepare themselves.
 Whereas, the Personal Information Protection and Electronic Documents Act, or ‘PIPEDA’, threatened a maximum fine of $100,000, the newly proposed legislation’s penalties have the potential to impose significantly greater monetary damages.

-To stay protected, there are a number of measures that your organization can implement, including a comprehensive review of existing security safeguards that your organization currently has in place.
+To stay protected, there are a number of measures that your organization can implement, including a comprehensive review of existing security safeguards the organization currently has in place.
 In addition to this, we highly recommend that the vast majority of organizations bring penetration testing into their arsenal.

-For information on Choosing a Penetration Testing Company, or to learn more about the services that would best suit your organization, please review our website and contact us for in-depth information on how to prepare your organization.
+For information on Choosing a Penetration Testing Company, or to learn more about the services that would best suit your organization in the wake of the Digital Charter Implementation Act, please contact us to consult with our team of experienced ethical hackers.